darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/04-dispatch-remote-substrate-call.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

-# Build Your First Cross-chain Dapp
+# Dispatch Remote Substrate Call

-This Dapp allows you to call Pangolin's `remark_with_event` cross-chain from Pangoro.
+This guide helps you to build a small Dapp that will dispatch Pangolin's `remark_with_event` remotely from Pangoro.

+`remark_with_event` is a dispatchable call of the target Substrate based blockchain.
+A dispatchable call is a public function that can be executed at runtime via a JSON RPC call.
+More info about [Substrate](https://substrate.io/) and the [dispatchable calls](https://docs.substrate.io/reference/glossary/#dispatch).

+Pangoro is the canary network of Darwinia Network.
+[Pangolin](https://docs.crab.network/evm-compatible-crab-smart-chain/get-started/darwinia-pangolin) is the canary network of Crab Network.

 ## Install deps